 - HCP communication with patients: Improve clinicians understanding of how to effectively communicate and educate SSc-ILD patients about their disease.

-Interstitial Lung Diseases (ILDs) with Progressive Lung Disease Phenotype
+Chronic Fibrosing Interstitial Lung Diseases (ILDs) with a Progressive Phenotype

-- Description of ILDs with Progressive Lung Disease Phenotype: Improve clinician’s knowledge about the diseases most commonly associated with ILDs with Progressive Lung Disease Phenotype (i.e. Rheumatoid Arthritis, Chronic Hypersensitivity Pneumonitis, Unclassified ILD) and the need to monitor lung involvement in patients with these diseases.
+- Description of Chronic Fibrosing ILDs with a Progressive Phenotype: Improve clinician’s knowledge about the diseases most commonly associated with ILDs with a Progressive Phenotype (i.e. Rheumatoid Arthritis, Chronic Hypersensitivity Pneumonitis, Unclassified ILD) and the need to monitor lung involvement in patients with these diseases.

-- Disease course, diagnosis and assessment: Increase clinicians’ understanding of disease pathophysiology, prevalence, morbidity and mortality, and signs and symptoms of ILDs with Progressive Lung Disease Phenotype.
+- Disease course, diagnosis and assessment: Increase clinicians’ understanding of disease pathophysiology, prevalence, morbidity and mortality, and signs and symptoms of ILDs with a Progressive Phenotype.

-- Clinical management: Improve clinicians’ knowledge regarding ILDs with Progressive Lung Disease Phenotype clinical management, including developments in clinical research and treatment guidelines.
+- Clinical management: Improve clinicians’ knowledge regarding clinical management of ILDs with a Progressive Phenotype, including developments in clinical research and treatment guidelines.

 BIPI/Lilly Alliance Therapeutic Areas